-- that the Bremner Urban Reserve Policy Area identified on Map 4:Urban Service Area-Bremner is the next greenfield area for future urban growth of the Urban Service Area. - 2. an Area Concept Plan and supporting technical documents regarding transportations, utilities, agriculture and finance for the Bremner Urban Reserve Policy Area. - that the Bremner Growth Management Strategy (September 2014) be utilized as a foundation for completing the Bremner Area Concept Plan and supporting technical documents. - 4. the adoption of the Bremner Area Concept Plan prior to the acceptance of an application for a proposed Bremner Sub-Area Structure Plan.
+- that the Bremner Urban Reserve Policy Area identified on Map 4:Urban Service Area-Bremner is the next greenfield area for future urban growth of the Urban Service Area. - 2. an Area Concept Plan and supporting technical documents regarding transportations, utilities, agriculture and finance for the Bremner Urban Reserve Policy Area. - 3. that the Bremner Growth Management Strategy (September 2014) be utilized as a foundation for completing the Bremner Area Concept Plan and supporting technical documents. - 4. the adoption of the Bremner Area Concept Plan prior to the acceptance of an application for a proposed Bremner Sub-Area Structure Plan.

-5. the availability of major public services, local community services and infrastructure when establishing development phasing for the Bremner Area Concept Plan and Bremner Sub-Area Structure Plans.

-- 6. Land Use Bylaw amendments where the proposal conforms to: - a. a conceptual scheme that was adopted by Council prior to the effective date of this plan; or - an adopted Bremner Sub-Area Structure Plan. - 7. development where the proposal: - a. complies with the use regulations of the Agriculture Large Holdings Policy Area; or - b. complies with an adopted Bremner Sub-Area Structure Plan. - 8. subdivision where the proposal conforms to: - a. a conceptual scheme that was adopted by Council prior to the effective date of this plan; - b. the subdivision policies of the Agriculture Large Holdings Policy Area; or - c. an adopted Bremner Sub-Area Structure Plan.
+- establishing development phasing for the Bremner Area Concept Plan and Bremner Sub-Area Structure Plans. - 6.
+Land Use Bylaw amendments where the proposal conforms to: - a conceptual scheme that was adopted by Council prior to the effective date of this plan; or - an adopted Bremner Sub-Area Structure Plan. - 7. development where the proposal: - a. complies with the use regulations of the Agriculture Large Holdings Policy Area; or - complies with an adopted Bremner Sub-Area Structure Plan. - 8. subdivision where the proposal conforms to: - a. a conceptual scheme that was adopted by Council prior to the effective date of this plan; - the subdivision policies of the Agriculture Large Holdings Policy Area; or - c. an adopted Bremner Sub-Area Structure Plan.